 Hiking taken to a new level

-Hiking on trails, you feel enveloped by verdant life, but when you step off the trail, your sense of immersion deepens.
+Hiking on wooded paths, you feel enveloped by verdant life, but when you step off the trail, your sense of immersion deepens.
 The hunt for delicious fungi draws you up and down hillsides, through the tender branches of young western hemlocks, and around thick, long-leaved ferns.
 You feel the forest under your feet.
 You smell it more fully.
 You see the forest as it truly is, from the inside.

 Where, when, and how to hunt mushrooms